 - Still

 Those settings change how the coffee is brewed and finished.
-The nitro option adds that creamy, slightly fizzy texture you usually only get from a tap at a coffee shop.
+The nitro option adds that creamy, slightly fizzy texture you usually only get from a tap at a coffee shop, which is the whole reason I wanted this thing in the first place.

 The water tank holds about 80 oz and includes a built-in filter.
-I use tap water since I live in San Francisco and our water is good, but you can absolutely use filtered water if you care about that level of detail.
+I use tap water since I live in San Francisco and our water is good, but filtered works fine too if you care about that level of detail.

 One thing that matters here.
 The machine has to chill the water before it can brew anything.